cells-OSS/pyglet/README.md

 # pyglet
-A simple CLI figlet app made with Python with the help of the library "pyfiglet".
+A simple CLI figlet app written in Python with the help of the library "pyfiglet".

 # PREREQUISITES
 [Python](https://www.python.org/)